sergiy79/codecombat/Developer-environment.md

 ### Database

 When building in the dev environment, you have a filtered copy of the live database with just the publicly available data.
 It may look like what you'll find on the site, but changes you make won't show up on the site.
-Currently, there's no automatic way to transfer data you make on your dev environment back to production, so be sure to build levels you want to share on the site.
+Currently, there's no easy way to transfer data you make on your dev environment back to production, so be sure to build levels you want to share on the site, not on the dev server.

-#### Restoring a backup
+#### Setup
 Download [the public CodeCombat MongoDB sandbox copy backup](https://s3.amazonaws.com/uploads.hipchat.com/60497/416620/DyI9sxIrTmiR6ms/coco_backup_public.tar.gz) and import it into your locally running database with the following steps.

-1. Make sure the database is running on your computer.
+1. Make sure the database is running on your computer (./bin/coco-mongodb).
 2. If the backup file is compressed, uncompress it (for instance, if it is a .tar.gz file, run `tar xzvf [filename]`)
 3. Step 2 should generate a `dump` folder.
-To import this run `mongorestore [path to dump]` if mongorestore is in your path, or if it's not and you used the script, run `[path to CodeCombat folder]/bin/mongo/mongorestore [path to dump]`
+To import this run `mongorestore [path to dump]` if mongorestore is in your path.
+If it's not and you used the script, run `[path to CodeCombat folder]/bin/mongo/mongorestore [path to dump]`

 ### Third Party Services